ihavethatonvinyl/blog/content/conversations/talking-to-yacht-rock-expert-hollywood-steve-huey.md

   Seeing as my free Zoom account meant we were out of time, Steve and I said our goodbyes and I was left to look up the records he had talked about.
 His obvious passion for yacht rock was infectious.
 I spent the next half hour falling down YouTube rabbit holes filled with men in unbuttoned shirts and feathered hair singing in high falsetto.
 There wasn’t a distortion pedal in sight.
 Just smooth sailing to cool vibes.

-  Did I become a new yacht head and run out to buy a captains hat and dubious amounts of cocaine?
+  Did I become a new yacht head and run out to buy a captain's hat and dubious amounts of cocaine?
 No. I’m still too prickly a punk to listen to anything this calm.
 It’s all still sounds like high-fi hold music to me.
 But I love that someone like Steve is out there loving it.
 This world is too full of people trying real hard to not care about anything and it sucks.
 After all, to be cringe is to be free.
 So give a shit about something.
 When I was younger (and an idiot), I would have railed against anything I deemed beneath my exceptional taste.
 But I’m old enough now to realize, just because I don’t like something, doesn’t make it bad.
 So why rock the boat?
 I’m just gonna drop the needle on a 90’s vomit rock record and sail on.

 *Jason Bombach is an aging left wing punk who makes music under the name History History, writes, and shoots film.
 But mostly he scrubs toilets for money and is an organizer for the IWW.
 Check out his YouTube channel Death to The Algorithm or don't.
 Yell at him on Bluesky at thecurmudgeon.bsky.social*

+> *I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*. *Tips go toward paying writers, an editor and for site maintenance.
+Or you can join the [Patreon](https://www.patreon.com/c/IHaveThatonVinyl)!*